 State the purpose of Part 73.

-Given a specific subject, identify which section in Part 73 discusses the requirements for that subject by using the search feature on the NRC
+Given a specific subject, identify which section in Part 73 discusses the requirements for that subject by using the search feature on the NRC public website under NRC Library/Document Collections/Regulations (10 CFR)

+State the Purpose of the NRC’s Fitness for Duty Rule and which licensees are required to meet the rule

+Explain why the Fitness for Duty Rule (10 CFR Part 26) does not apply to NRC staff and what considerations are used instead

 TASKS:

-Become familiar with us the search feature to locate, the information available in NRC
+Become familiar with using the search feature to locate the information available in NRC public website under NRC Library/Document Collections/Regulations (10 CFR)

+Read the information on the NRC’s fitness for duty and drug testing program.

 Meet with your supervisor or the person designated to be your resource for this activity and discuss the items listed in the Evaluation Criteria section.